yii1tech/psr-cache/README.md

 ### Wrap Yii cache into PSR cache pool <span id="wrap-yii-cache-into-psr-cache-pool"></span>

-There is another use case related to PSR cache besides bootstrapping eternal cache storage.
+There is another use case related to PSR cache besides bootstrapping external cache storage.
 Sometimes 3rd party libraries may require PSR cache pool instance to be passed to them in order to function.
 `\Psr\Cache\CacheItemPoolInterface` allows wrapping standard Yii cache component into a PSR compatible cache pool.